fmd/hafez/README.md

 #Hafez restaurant website repository

 This is the GitHub repository for the Hafez Restaurant website.
-The site is served with Martini.
-It uses standard Go HTML templates.
+The site is served with [Gin](https://github.com/gin-gonic/gin).
+It uses [Amber](https://github.com/eknkc/amber) templates.

 ##Config
 To configure the dokku domains on live, use the following command (Note that this requires the dokku domains extension):